CSV Viewer / CSV to Table

 Yes.
 The tool generates JSON output from the parsed CSV.

-Is my CSV stored?
+Is my CSV file uploaded to view it?